tannerdolby/eleventy-plugin-metagen/README.md

 <link rel="canonical" href="https://tannerdolby.com">
 ```

 The Liquid usage is a bit different as the shortcode expects a single parameter representing an object with key/value pairs.
-You can define the object in front matter like shown above or with global data files.
+You can define the object in front matter like shown above or within global data files.

 ### Meta Tag Reference
 - [Open Graph](https://ogp.me/)